ST. PETE BEACH

 As you might expect from a major tourist beach, you'll have no trouble finding something to do on the water.
 Just walk down the beach and you'll find waverunner rentals, scuba diving, fishing and parasailing.
 To enjoy the privacy of a secluded beach take the 10-minute ride to lovely Shell Key (pictured on the left) on the 49-passenger Shell Key Shuttle catamaran.
 It's worth your effort getting to this secluded beach just to see the shells (they don't call it Shell Key for nothing!).
 Bring a picnic basket and enjoy the unspoiled beach or the quiet lagoon behind the island.

 NOTE: St. Pete Beach officially changed its name from St. Petersburg Beach in 1994.
-Impress your friends by correcting them when they call it St. Petersburg Beach...
+Impress (or annoy) your friends by correcting them if they call it St. Petersburg Beach...

 If you have access to a private boat, Egmont Key offers 440 acres of secluded beaches and historical attractions such as a 150-year-old lighthouse and gun batteries built in 1898 to defend Tampa during the Civil War.
 Also a wildlife refuge, don't be surprised to see various species of birds, Gopher Tortoise and Box Turtles in this state park.
 A more accessible historic and secluded beach area can be found at Fort Desoto, a 900-acre Pinellas County Park located in the Southwest corner of Mullet Key.
 Visitors can tour the post buildings, relax on the beach, fish or simply enjoy the natural, unspoiled beauty on a nature walk.